Quantum logic is undecidable: Introduction

-Here, the consequent $0=1$ states that the zero projection is equal to the identity projection, or equivalently that $\H$ is the trivial zero-dimensional Hilbert space.
-Thus the proposition~\eqref{Eprop} states that the antecedents $E_1,\ldots,E_k$ are jointly contradictory, meaning that the only way to satisfy them jointly is by taking the Hilbert space to be zero-dimensional, $\mathcal{H} = \{0\}$.
+Here, the consequent $0=1$ states that the zero subspace is equal to the whole Hilbert space, or equivalently that $\H$ is the trivial zero-dimensional Hilbert space.
+In other words, the sentence~\eqref{Eprop} states that the antecedents $E_1,\ldots,E_k$ are jointly contradictory in any nonzero Hilbert space.
+Note that all sentences of the form~\eqref{Eprop} are \emph{quasi-identities}~\cite[p.~149]{malcev}.

+\begin{rem} It may also be interesting to work with orthocomplementation $P \mapsto P^\perp$ as a unary operation instead of the binary relation $\perp$, as usually done in the theory of orthomodular lattices.
+In this signature, our result is the same, with $P \perp Q$ replaced by $P \land Q^\perp = P$, which is semantically equivalent in all $\Cl(\H)$.